 We’re planning to improve Teams functionality in Clubhouse, making them fully first-class citizens.
-We think that software Teams do their best work in Clubhouse, and so getting Teams on the right track is critical for the future.
+We think that software Teams do their best work in Clubhouse, our product management system, and so getting Teams on the right track is critical for the future.
 Read on to see our vision of Teams, how we plan on getting there (including what’s next), and how you can join us on the journey, impacting Clubhouse along the way.

 A "Team" can mean something different depending on organizational scale and complexity.
 For example, we see companies split into Teams by their functional department (e.g. Engineering, Product, Marketing, CX); by role (e.g. Frontend, Backend, DevOps, Product Design, Visual Design); and by cross-functional teams or squads (which are often related to company-specific initiatives or objectives).
 And that's not even getting into companies with multiple products, brands, or business units.

 We think Teams (and especially small teams) are the secret sauce in companies that ship software in order to advance their businesses.
 In a small team, communication overhead is minimized and collaboration is maximized.
 And so if properly empowered, Teams can make quick business decisions and execute on them, ultimately delivering value to satisfy the ever-increasing demands of customers in fast-moving industries.
 What "small" means really depends on your particular organization and culture.
 So as your organization grows and your culture evolves, find out the optimum Team size.
 You may find yourself needing to split up Teams to work on more focused areas to remain nimble and flexible.
-Teams are critical in modern companies and to Clubhouse users.
+Teams are critical in modern companies and to Clubhouse project management users.
 And so we are focused on advancing Teams functionality in Clubhouse.

 We think Teams work best when folks are openly sharing information, maximizing the opportunities for focused collaboration.
 To that end, Teams in Clubhouse will not become artificially erected digital silos.
 Instead, they will be structured spaces that foster the exchange of ideas.
 People will be able to create, see, join, and leave Teams as they see fit.
 Most folks will join multiple Teams and collaborate across them regularly.
 Teams will not be overly restrictive or otherwise onerous to maintain.